SoftSec-KAIST/Reassessor/README.md

 ```

 The `reassessor` module requires `<binary_path>`  and `<assembly_directory>` to
 normalize compiler-generated assembly files.
-Also, it requires `<reassembly
+Also, it requires `reassembly
-files>` to normalize the target reassembly file; you can specify the location
+file` to normalize the target reassembly file; you can specify the location
-of reassembly files by using `--ramblr`, `--retrowrite`, and `--ddisasm`
+of `reassembly file` by using `--ramblr`, `--retrowrite`, and `--ddisasm`
 options.
 Then, `reassessor` module compares the normalized code and produces
 report files on `<output_directory>`.

 ```
 $ python3 -m reassessor.reassessor <binary_path> <assembly_directory> <output_directory> \
-  --ddisasm <reassembly_code_path>
+  --ddisasm <reassembly_file_path>
 $ ls <output_directory>/norm_db
 gt.db  ddisasm.db
 $ ls <output_directory>/errors/ddisasm